IyesGames/minewars/doc/src/tech/dataformat-spectator.md

 The total length of the data payload is the sum of the lengths of each view's data, as given in the Heterogenous Frame Header described above.

+## The Global Spectator View

+The global spectator view behaves somewhat differently from the player views.

+ - No fog of war must be displayed
+ - Digits are to be calculated by the client, from known mine locations

+To accommodate this, there are some special provisions in the spectator stream format, that differ from the player stream.

+The initialization sequence encodes mine positions inside the map data.

+The global spectator view is controlled using the same update message format as player views, but some message types are used differently:
+ - "Digit Update" is not to be used; ignore if encountered
+ - "Capture + Digits" is to be interpreted as an "Ownership Change" with the PlayerId derived from the stream it occurs in.
+   - Must never be encoded in Homogenous Frames with more than one PlayerId in the participation mask
+ - "Road Update" is only used for acking pending roads
+   - Actual conversion of tiles to road kind is done on "City Production"

 ## Compression Dictionary

 A special dictionary is prepared to help improve compression of the update